UdayIndoria/Kuznyechik-Multiple-Rounds/readme.txt

-Experiment 16JAN [Coimbatore Campus Visit] Part 1 Dataset Generation
+Experiment - Dataset Generation (PC Pair) with Any Round for Neural CryptAnalysis

 Instructions to use:
 1. Place keys(files that contains keys) in the key_files folder.